-- You need to comply to Youtube’s policies.
+- You need to comply with Youtube’s policies.

 If someone with a Youtube Premium account watched your video, a portion of the monthly subscription goes to you.

-What types of ads can I display once I’m eligible for revenue?
+What types of ads can I display once I’m eligible for revenue on Youtube?

-For AdSense, are their prerequisites before being able to get payouts?
+For AdSense, are there prerequisites before being able to get earnings?

 Also, as a threshold, you need to earn at least USD 100 to be able to get your payout.